 Following approval, at such a time that is convenient within sixty (60) days, the regional chair representing the geographical area where the colony is located and/or designated representative(s) from the High Council and/or National Office will install the colony and initiate its founding members.

-A nearby chapter shall be encouraged to "colonize" the group.
-The colonizing chapter will act as an advisor and model for the colony, perform rituals, advise the colony on proper procedure and conduct periodic chapter visits during the probationary period.
-The colonizing chapter will receive recognition at the Conclave, a certificate of appreciation, and other incentives.
+A nearby chapter shall be encouraged to assist the group.
+The nearby chapter will act as an adviser and model for the colony, perform rituals, advise the colony on proper procedure and conduct periodic chapter visits during the probationary period.
+The nearby chapter will receive recognition at the Conclave, a certificate of appreciation, and other incentives.
 Founding members will be initiated as "Colony Founders."
 Initiated Colony Founders will be reissued a Certificate of Initiation as "Charter Members" at such a date when the colony ends its probationary period and is granted a charter.

 Members must comply with the "Articles of Incorporation" and Fraternity Bylaws, and all university regulations; participate in regional and national events and regularly update the Regional Chair and National Office on activities and growth.

 A colony will act as a chartered chapter (elect officers, initiate new members, host events, apply for National Alpha Zeta Scholarships, operate in accordance with the bylaws, etc.) during its probationary period, but a colony cannot hold a voting seat in the Conclave.
 More information is available in the Fraternity Bylaws.

 Contact the National Office: The National Office has resources you can use to help establish a colony.

 - Recruit founding members: Minimum of five students who are in ranked academically in the upper two-fifths of the college or school of agriculture.
 Minimum of one faculty advisor.

 - Complete Colony Application: Turn in Colony Application Fee ($100).
 This pays for database set up and other costs.